 - I will honor my students’ potential through safe and healthy teaching practices that acknowledge the entire person, not just the technician.
 I will not encourage overtraining, over-stretching, and other potential harmful physical practices.
 I will incorporate social-emotional, creative, and life skills into my classes.

 - I will create a learning environment in which hard work is valued, but so are rest and play.
 I will give my students every opportunity to succeed in dance if that is what they desire, and I will support their personal growth as dancers.
 However, I will also balance their schedule to provide time away from the studio, and encourage them to explore a range of interests and activities.

 - I will recognize the full artistic potential of my young dancers with choreography that tackles age-appropriate themes in a safe way.
 If there is a mature topic I wish to explore, I will do so only after careful thought, ensuring that it is only for students’ growth as individuals, not for a trophy or recognition.
-I will provide support and resources for students throughout the choreographic process as needed.
+I will provide support and resources from qualified mental health practitioners for students throughout the choreographic process as needed.

-- I will allow my students to explore many emotions, qualities, and experiences through movement, not just sassiness and attitude.
-I will use class, rehearsal, and performance experiences to help students grow into well-rounded, secure, and confident individual capable of expressing themselves genuinely.
+- I will allow my students to explore many emotions, qualities, and experiences through movement, not just “sassiness” and “attitude.”
+I will use class, rehearsal, and performance experiences to help students grow into well-rounded, secure, and confident individual capable of expressing themselves authentically without fear.

 - I will never objectify my students with sexualized movement, choreography, or music, whether they are minis or seniors.
 Full stop.